A new study ‘first’ shows that taking CurraNZ could effectively help improve insulin resistance and fight obesity.

-In the new study by Liverpool John Moores University, just one week’s intake improved insulin sensitivity - how responsive cells are to insulin.
+Just one week’s intake improved insulin sensitivity - how responsive cells are to insulin.

-It also reduced sugar spikes after a meal in overweight/obese individuals to the same extent as four weeks of regular exercise.
+Remarkably, it also reduced sugar spikes after a meal in overweight/obese individuals to the same extent as four weeks of regular exercise.

 Dr Sam Shepherd, Senior Lecturer in Sport and Exercise Nutrition (left), who led the study, said: “These latest research findings are really exciting, with the potential of New Zealand blackcurrant extract to have an even greater effect in unhealthy people.